carriercomm/mod_logcpu/README.md

 The CPU seconds account for the total processing time inside the Apache child, as well as processes exec()'d or fork()'d by the Apache child on a per request basis.

+mod_logcpu has been tested with Apache 2.2, but it should work on Apache 2.X.
-This has been tested with mpm_event running PHP with suPHP.
+It's been successfully tested with mpm_event running PHP with suPHP, as well as mpm_prefork running PHP with mod_php.

 This should allow accurate process accounting even when mod_php is being used to serve requests.
 It can also augment process accounting by tracking CPU